We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 If you don’t pay the full amount off by the due date, the purchase rate of interest will apply to transactions made during the previous statement period, from the day that each transaction was made.
 You may then have to wait another statement cycle to be eligible for interest-free days again.

 Promotional or introductory offers are designed to provide benefits to new customers for a limited time.
 Credit cards can have more than one of these value-adding deals:

 - Balance transfer offers.
-Move your debt to a new credit card and get a 0% interest rate for an introductory period.
+Move your debt to a balance transfer credit card and get a 0% interest rate for an introductory period.
 You can save money on interest repayments and use the extra money to pay off your credit card sooner.
 At the end of the promotion, a standard variable rate will apply to any debt remaining from the transfer (typically the cash advance rate or purchase rate for that card).

 - Purchase rate offers.
-Pay low or no interest for an introductory period when you use the card to shop and pay for services, like when on holiday.
+Pay low or 0% interest for an introductory period when you use the card to shop and pay for services, like when on holiday.
 Be sure to pay back what you’ve spent by the end of the intro period – your credit card repayments will increase if you’re carrying an unpaid balance.